 Programs, Events and Updates

-- AFSA Book Notes: “The Dust of Kandahar,” April 6
+- AFSA Book Notes: “Enemy of the Good,” July 13

 - Make Sure AFSA Has Your Updated Address

-The next AFSA networking happy hour will take place on March 23 from 4:30-6:30 p.m.
+The next AFSA networking happy hour will take place on June 1 from 4:30-6:30 p.m.
 Please join us, your colleagues and Foreign Service friends over drinks and light snacks.
-This is an excellent opportunity to meet members of the AFSA board and professional staff, network with fellow members of the Foreign Service and tell us what’s on your mind. $3 drink tickets for beer and wine will be available.
+This is an excellent opportunity to meet members of the AFSA board and professional staff, network with fellow members of the Foreign Service and tell us what’s on your mind. $5 drink tickets for wine and beer will be available.
 Click here to RSVP.

 9) MAKE SURE AFSA HAS YOUR UPDATED ADDRESS

-Have you noticed that you’re not getting The Foreign Service Journal anymore?
-That probably means we don’t know where you are!
+Did you get the May issue of The Foreign Service Journal?
+If not, we probably don’t know where you are!
 Update your address now by sending an email to firstname.lastname@example.org or submitting an update via the AFSA website.